 Satan is undaunted by God's victory.
 He retains his "fixed mind" and "high disdain".
 For this, he finds consolation in Hell.
-His strong will-power as well as easy adaptability is well reflected in the following lines:
+His strong will-power as well as easy adaptability is well reflected in the following lines :

-''' Here at least .....

-We shall be free ......

-To reign is worth ambition though in Hell: '''
+Here at least We shall be free To reign is worth ambition though in Hell : Better to reign in Hell, than serve in Heaven.

 Despite of all the oddities he has faced, Satan is still optimistic about his success.
-His horrifying fall has not doomed his spirits:
+His horrifying fall has not doomed his spirits :